Return of premium life insurance: What it is, how it works

 • You make monthly or annual payments, called premiums, to keep the policy active.

-• If you die while the policy is active, the death benefit is paid out to the beneficiaries named in your policy.
-The larger the death benefit amount, the more the premiums will cost.
+• If you die while the policy is in effect, the death benefit is paid out to the beneficiaries named in your policy.

-• If the you outlive the term, the money you paid in premiums over the course of the policy is refunded tax-free to you at the end of the term.
+• If you outlive the term, some or all of the money you paid in premiums over the course of the policy — depending on the type of ROP option you purchased — is refunded tax-free to you at the end of the term.

 Depending on the insurer, if you stop making premium payments or cancel your life insurance policy, you may not get your premiums back.